 7 Jun 2017

-Some older GPS application software (apps) may not immediately work well with the integrated U-Blox NEO M8 series GNSS receiver in the Mesa 2.
+Some older GPS application software (apps) may not immediately work well with the integrated U-Blox NEO M8 series GNSS receiver in the Mesa 3 or Mesa 2 with Windows.
 Possible causes and solutions are as follows.

 Newer U-Blox receivers output some proprietary binary UBX data along with the standard NMEA data.
 This additional data provides information regarding the receiver which is not contained in the standard data.
 Not all apps have been written to interpret the additional data, so most just ignore it (such as ESRI ArcPad and StarPal HGIS).
 But some apps (such as Farmworks Mobile) may not be able to ignore the unrecognized additional data, leading to issues with GPS input in the app.